fyrepaw13/ctf_writeups/ACS2024/README.md

 }
 ```

-The user's loan is defined as a float, which can be subjected to **floating point inaccuracy.**
+The user's loan is defined as a float, which can be subjected to **floating point inaccuracy.**  A float is 32 bit and it has 1 bit for sign, 23 bit for mantissa and 8 bit for exponent.
+For integers, the inaccuracy starts at 2^24.
+In other words, all integers can be represented as floats up to 2^24 but not beyond that.
+Specifically, in the range of 2^24 to 2^25, float does not support odd numbers, only even numbers.